Zoro314/Competitive-Prog/README.md

 # Competitive-Prog

-Solutions for problems from Hackerrank, Hackerearth and Topcoder .
+Solutions for problems from Hackerrank, Hackerearth and Codeforces .